reedes/vim-quotable/README.markdown

 * Better support for motion.
 * Tools for converting between typographic and typewriter characters.
-* Not working on replace.
+* Not working on replace or on command line.
 * Right to left support.

-If you have any ideas, please post them to the github project issue page.
+If you have any ideas on improving this plugin, please post them to the github project issue page.